TheresLundqvist/music-quiz/README.md

 ### **Home page**

 * The first thing user will see is the homepage before entering the music quiz page
-* The background is matched with the main image's dark colors and to contrast that, the font and button are in white and lightpink.
+* The background is matched with the main image's dark colors and to contrast that, the font and button are in white and light pink.
 * To give the website a more playful feeling the font for the logo is in handwritten thick permanent marker matched with handwritten Shadow into Light Two font.
-The last mentioned font was choosen to be more readable then using the thick marker for the essential and more important parts.
+The last font was chosen to be more readable rather than using the thick marker for the essential and more important parts.

 <img width="1000" src="documentation/main.png">